See and Do in San Francisco

 Aquarium of the Bay

-Featuring more than 20,000 aquatic animals, from soupfins and leopard sharks to skates and starfish, the Aquarium of the Bay is a fascinating way to spend an afternoon.
+Featuring more than 20,000 aquatic animals, from sharks and starfish to otters and octopi, the Aquarium of the Bay is a fascinating way to spend an afternoon.

 By some measures, Lombard Street is the most crooked street in the world, featuring eight hairpin turns.
 Originally designed in 1922 to make the 27-degree slope of the hill manageable for residents, Lombard Street has become one of San Francisco’s quirkier attractions.